nedbat/cpython/Doc/improve-page.rst

 You were reading "PAGETITLE" at `<PAGEURL>`_.
 The source for that page is on `GitHub <https://github.com/python/cpython/blob/main/Doc/PAGESOURCE?plain=1>`_.

+.. only:: translation

+   If the bug or suggested improvement concerns the translation of this documentation, open an issue or edit the page in `translation’s repository <TRANSLATION_REPO_>`_ instead.

 You have a few ways to ask questions or suggest changes:

 - You can start a discussion about the page on the Python discussion forum.